yazzdev/yazzdev/README.md

 ### Languages and Tools
 Here are some of the languages and tools I work with:

-- Git
-- HTML5 / CSS3
-- JavaScript
-- Node.js
-- Java
+- Programming Languages: HTML5/CSS3, JavaScript, PHP, Java
-- Express.js
+- Frameworks: Node.js, Express.js, Bootstrap
-- PostgreSQL
+- Databases: MySQL, PostgreSQL
-- MySQL
+- Tools: Git, Katalon, JMeter, SonarQube, Postman

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or suggestions!